Shock truth behind "Big Cup"

 Pick at the tapestry though, and you'll be shocked to learn how deep the deception goes.
 Remember Cheers, that popular situation comedy exploring the epidemic of alcoholism in the 1980s?
 Well this absolute travesty of a show was actually devised from the outset purely to promote Big Cup politics.
 Using its pub setting and extended cast of tragic drunks, Big Cup managed to beam a half-hour of uncut cup and glassware ideology into millions of homes for eleven long, tedious years.

 The same goes for Friends, a similar situation comedy program from the less popular 1990s.
 Here the lighthearted tale of six twentysomethings learning to live, love and lounge in the big city masks a far more sinister story, belying its convenient coffee shop locale and cup-centric drinking style.
 Nothing but Big Cup propaganda.
+Does everyone remember The One Where Joey and Chandler Sell Out Their Generation to Line the Pockets of Multinational Greed?
+That was a great one.

 But you could expect that sort of thing from populist network television.
 What about an edgy, subversive film, like Quentin Tarantino's Inglourious Basterds?
 Surely an auteur production like this would be safe from Big Cup's grubby, money-scented fingerprints, right?
 Wrong.